-For pregnancy to occur, sperm must find its way inside a woman’s vagina while she’s fertile—but can sperm survive outside of the body?
+For pregnancy to occur, sperm must find its way inside a female reproductive tract near or at a fertile period—but can sperm survive outside of the body?
 Can you get pregnant from semen on hands?
 What if you wash your hands?
-Your bed?
-A toilet?!?
+What about semen on bed sheets?
+In a hot tub?
+On a toilet?!?
 Given that pregnancy is a pretty big deal, these are pretty important questions to know the answers to, and all the above hinge on the viability or lifespan of sperm in various situations.

 Sperm Viability at a Glance: